HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

 The `IDE` and `test_cookie` cookies are set by `doubleclick.net` (owned by Google) and are present on more than 35% and 25% of websites.
 DoubleClick checks if a user's web browser supports third-party cookies by trying to set `test_cookie`.
 `MUID` from Microsoft comes next, present on more than 23% of websites, and is also used for targeted advertising and cross-site tracking.

 As already pointed out in the [`Partitioned` cookies](#partitioned-chips-proposal) section, this year we do not observe anymore the `YSC` and `VISITOR_INFO1_LIVE` from YouTube among top third-party cookies.

-{# TODO would be nice to investigate a little more what is behind youtube not using these anymore and maybe be able to say more here #}
+Note that this is likely due to changes from YouTube (perhaps linked to Google's announcements such as [this one](https://privacysandbox.google.com/blog/privacy-sandbox-next-steps) on the Privacy Sandbox proposals), since the 2024 analysis, on how and when cookies are set for YouTube videos embedded on other websites.
+It appears that these cookies are not set anymore when the embedding page is just loaded and the video has not been played.
+Additionally, [Google's Privacy & Terms](https://policies.google.com/technologies/cookies?hl=en-US) also document that `VISITOR_INFO1_LIVE` is being replaced by a `__Secure-YNID` cookie.

 {{ figure_markup(
   image="top-cookie-domains.png",